Politics

 Share

-In response to the economic impact of recent reforms, including the elimination of fuel subsidies and the devaluation of the naira, President Tinubu has requested parliamentary approval for external borrowing totaling $21.5 billion.
+In response to the economic impact of recent reforms, including the elimination of fuel subsidies and the devaluation of the naira, President Tinubu has formally requested parliamentary approval for external borrowing totaling $21.5 billion.
 This borrowing plan is part of the administration’s broader economic strategy to stimulate growth and address the challenges posed by inflation and insecurity.

 Share